mantuamith/amith-meet-backend/notification-service-publish-starter/Readme.txt

     notif.setReceiverIds(Set.of("username1", "username2"));

     // If you use receiver group you should also set the receiverGroupRefId, you can use group
-    // referrence ID to store data such as meeting ID, username, and etc.
+    // referrence ID to store data such as meeting ID, username, and etc this will be used to lookup/ find
+    // the list of receiver users.
     // To set the receiver group
     notif.setReceiverGroup(ReceiverGroup.USER_FRIENDS);
-    notif.setReceiverGroupRefId("User username")
+    // Use to lookup/ find the list of receiver users notif.setReceiverGroupRefId("User username")

     notif.setType(NotificationType.USER_ONLINE);